All about cryptojacking

 “Whether attackers try to use malware, a browser-based drive-by download, or a Trojan, you’re protected against cryptojacking.”

 However, our suggestion is to avoid a purpose-built solution and look for a more comprehensive cybersecurity program.
-Malwarebytes, for example, protects you from more than just cryptojacking.
-It also prevents malware, ransomware, and several other online threats.
-Whether attackers try to use malware, a browser-based drive-by download, or a Trojan, you’re protected against cryptojacking.
+Malwarebytes Premium, for example, protects you from more than just cryptojacking.
+It also prevents malware, ransomware, and many other online threats.
+Whether attackers try to use malware, a browser-based drive-by download, or a Trojan (like Emotet), you’re protected against cryptojacking.